 Our work has some important limitations as well.
 One of them was our selective focus.
 By addressing only sensegiving processes relating to the perceived status of the supplier, we paid little attention to other processes that may have affected actions and interactions between the supplier and buyer.
 These contextual factors may also have indirectly influenced the process we studied, although we have tried to acknowledge them in the best way possible.
 Second, although single-case studies offer considerable benefits, they imply trade-offs as well.
 Single case studies are valid in their own right, but deeper and more nuanced knowledge about the phenomenon can be gained through studying additional and even contrasting cases.
-For example, finding a case in which efforts for growing their recognition went largely unnoticed or had minimal effects on the supplier’s perceived status, or one in which supplier status decreased rather than increased.
+For example, finding a case in which efforts for growing their recognition went largely unnoticed or had minimal effects on the supplier’s status, or one in which supplier status decreased rather than increased.
 In future research, we hope to address at least some of these limitations and build on the findings presented here.

 REFERENCES